 Hannah has worked within the field of criminology for over 20 years and specialises in the area of youth justice.
-She works collaboratively with a host of local, national and international communities/stakeholders, including professionals, activists and the Third Sector.
-Her research has been instrumental in shaping agendas in research and policy across three interconnected areas: Youth Justice, Youth Gangs and Community Safety and Crime prevention.
-Hannah is the co-convenor of the Greater Manchester Youth Justice Partnership (website link) and was the academic lead on the partnership’s recent AHRC/ESRC funded Knowledge Transfer Partnership (KTP).
-The KTP co-developed, with young people in the youth justice system, a transformative framework of practice – Participatory Youth Practice (PYP) (website link).
+She works collaboratively with a variety of local, national and international communities and stakeholders, including professionals, activists and third sector organisations.
+Her research has been instrumental in shaping agendas in research and policy across three interconnected areas: youth justice, youth gangs, and community safety and crime prevention.
+Hannah is the co-convenor of the Greater Manchester Youth Justice Partnership and was the academic lead on the partnership’s recent AHRC/ESRC funded Knowledge Transfer Partnership (KTP).
+The KTP co-developed, with young people in the youth justice system, a transformative framework of practice – Participatory Youth Practice (PYP).
 She is currently leading the Comic Relief/Sport Relief Kicking Crime into Touch project and the evaluation of Young Manchester funded projects.
 Hannah is a methodological innovator and is committed to enabling youth led and youth informed research.
-She sits on the Editorial Board for the Journal of Youth Studies and is Head of Ethics for the Faculty of Arts and Humanities.
 See Hannah's youth-related publications and full profile.

-Melanie has written widely on British social and cultural history in works which include the history of pawnbroking and working-class credit, women’s social networks, gossip and leisure in working-class communities and regional identities.
+Melanie is a specialist in British social and cultural history whose published areas include the history of pawnbroking and working-class credit, women’s social networks, gossip and leisure in working-class communities, and regional identities.
 Her research in the last decade has turned to focus on the history of childhood and youth in the modern era and projects which have a strong community-facing focus through involvement in collaborative engagement work with young people and local communities.
 Her most recent books include Being Boys:Youth, Leisure and Identity in the Inter-War Years (Manchester University Press, 2012) and Making Youth: A History of Youth in Modern Britain (Palgrave MacMillan, 2016).
 See Melanie's youth-related publications and full profile.

-Deborah has over ten years experience of working in youth justice as both a practitioner and service manager.
-Deborah has implemented sporting programmes such as Splash and Positive Futures, and was the recipient of a Winston Churchill Memorial Fund grant evaluating the impact of sporting programmes on communities in the U.S.A.
-Deborah’s current research focuses on sport and desistance from crime, and she has recently completed an ethnography looking at the impact of boxing on young offender’s attitudes towards violent crime.
-She has published on qualitative research methods and national sporting policy evaluation.
+Deborah has over fifteen years’ experience of working in youth justice as both a practitioner and service manager.
+She has implemented sporting programmes such as Positive Futures, and was the recipient of a Winston Churchill Memorial Fund grant evaluating the impact of sporting programmes on communities in the USA.
+Deborah’s current research focuses on youth justice, sport and desistance from crime, and she has a particular interest in the impact of boxing on young offenders’ attitudes towards violent crime.
+She has published on qualitative research methods and national sporting policy evaluation, and is the grant holder and principle investigator for the Comic Relief funded project Getting out for Good: Preventing Gangs through Participation.
+Deborah is also the co-investigator, alongside Professor Hannah Smithson, on Kicking Crime into Touch, a Sport Relief project funded in partnership with England Rugby.
 See Deborah's youth-related publications and full profile.

-Rob is a sociolinguist who works primarily within the area of language and identity, with a particular focus on the language of young people who live in urban environments.
-His most recent youth-oriented project, funded by The Leverhulme Trust, explores the ways in which young people in Pupil Referral Units enact identities through language and other social practices.
-A book about the project: Researching Urban Youth Language and Identity was published by Palgrave in March 2018.
-Through his research, publications, and media involvement, Rob is committed to challenging the negative associations that so often surround urban youth language and other non-standard varieties.
+Rob is a sociolinguist who works primarily within the area of language and identity, with a particular focus on the language of young people.
+His most recent youth-oriented project, funded by The Leverhulme Trust, explored the ways in which young people in Pupil Referral Units enact identities through language and other social practices.
+A book about the project: Researching Urban Youth Language and Identity was published by Palgrave in March 2018, and a set of resources to be used with young people and staff in Pupil Referral Units is currently being trialled.
+Through his research, publications, and media involvement, Rob is committed to challenging the negative discourse surrounding language that doesn’t fit society’s notions of ‘standard’.
+He works with teaching organisations to explore ways in which young people’s natural linguistic diversity can be used positively in the development of spoken language awareness and ability.
 See Rob's Youth-related publications and full profile.

-April's primary research focuses on children’s lives, agency and cultures in classical Antiquity, particularly Graeco-Roman Egypt, and in the demography of the ancient world.
-She is currently working on two internationally collaborative projects relating to ancient childhood.
-Growing Up in an Ancient Metropolis.
-Children in Roman Oxyrhynchos (with Ville Vuolanto, Oslo/Tampere), is the first project of its kind, systematically examining thousands of Greek papyri from an Egyptian metropolis to reconstruct the lives and experience of children in a variety of domestic, political, religious and community contexts.
-April is also co-Investigator on a major AHRC-funded project (led by Ellen Swift, Canterbury, Kent with the Petrie Museum of Egyptian Archaeology, UCL), which reconstructs everyday lives of the inhabitants of Roman and Late Roman/Early Christian Egypt through its artefacts.
-Her other ongoing projects and publications relate to the cultures and materiality of infant care in the past: feeding, weaning and wet-nursing practices across the Graeco-Roman world.
-April is developing a network of scholars working on Children’s Cultures and Agency, Past and Present, which has seen two international events through the Centre for Youth Studies.
-She is also heavily involved in developing strategies around young people’s aspirations and attainment through their engagement and mentorship within Classics, Classical Latin, and Ancient History; she works with the OCR examination board, regional school and sixth-form pupils, and the national Classical Association Teaching Board to provide support and build mentoring networks.
+April's primary research focuses on children’s lives, agency and cultures in classical Antiquity, particularly Graeco-Roman Egypt.
+She is currently working on two internationally collaborative projects relating to ancient childhood: Growing Up in an Ancient Metropolis: Children in Roman Oxyrhynchos (with Ville Vuolanto, Oslo/Tampere); and Roman and Late Antique Artefacts from Egypt: Understanding Society and Culture (an AHRC-funded project led by Dr Ellen Swift, Kent, with the Petrie Museum of Egyptian Archaeology, UCL).
+Her other ongoing projects and publications relate to the cultures and materiality of infant care across the Graeco-Roman world.
+April is developing a network of scholars working on Children’s Cultures and Agency, Past and Present, which has seen two international events through MCYS.
+She is also heavily involved in developing strategies around young people’s aspirations and attainment through engagement and mentorship within Classics, Classical Latin, and Ancient History.
+She works with the OCR examination board, regional school and sixth-form pupils, and the national Classical Association Teaching Board to provide support and build mentoring networks.
 See April's youth-related publications and full profile.

 Alex joined Manchester Metropolitan University as a Lecturer in Creative Writing in January 2018, teaching on the Writing for Children and Young Adults route of our MFA and MA in Creative Writing.
 See Alex's youth-related publications and full profile.

-John's research is predominantly on investigating the expression, construction and performance of identity amongst young people through their linguistic practices.
+John is a linguist whose research is predominantly on investigating the expression, construction and performance of identity amongst young people through their language practices.
 Most of his work involves young people who have grown up in linguistically and culturally diverse urban areas.
-In recent studies, he has explored how language usage in this context links up with gender, acts of non-conformity and affiliation with different subcultures and scenes.
-His projects cover multiple linguistic situations, including in Germany, Luxembourg, Spain and the UK, and combines approaches and ideas from sociolinguistics, linguistic anthropology, ethnography and language policy and planning.
+In his recent research, he has explored how language usage in these contexts relates to gender, acts of non-conformity, and affiliation with different subcultures and scenes.
+His research covers multiple linguistic situations, with projects carried out in Germany, Luxembourg, Spain and the UK, and combines approaches and ideas from sociolinguistics, linguistic anthropology, ethnography, and language policy and planning.
 See John's youth-related publications and full profile.

 Ben is an interdisciplinary researcher with an interest in young people’s everyday lives, everyday politics and the place of young people in democratic society.
 In his PhD research, young participants used digital photography to talk about everyday life as a political arena: about inequalities, inclusion and exclusion, change and opportunities for change in the UK.
-He has contributed to policy on the Vote at 16 as expert consultant to the European Youth Forum and constituent bodies, including the British Youth Council.
-His contributions to public debate on young people in politics have included work for the BBC, The Times, the Times Higher Education, The Guardian, Al Jazeera, Huffington Post and other online outlets like The Conversation.
+He has contributed to policy on Votes at 16 as an expert consultant to the European Youth Forum and constituent bodies, including the British Youth Council.
+His contributions to public debate on young people in politics have included work for the BBC, The Times, the Times Higher Education, The Guardian, Al Jazeera, and the Huffington Post.
 Ben is co-convener of the Young People’s Politics Specialist Group of the Political Studies Association (PSA) and continues to engage in public debate on young people in politics in Britain and internationally.
 See Ben's Youth-related publications and full profile.

 Jenny is an Egyptologist by training and her primary research interests lie in the social and economic history of everyday people in the ancient Mediterranean world, especially in Egypt during the late Christian and early Islamic periods (ca. 5th to 8th centuries CE).
-She is currently working on two collaborative projects relating to ancient childhood: Coptic (Egyptian) education in southern Egypt in the 7th century CE (with Raffaella Cribiore, New York) and the practice of donating children to monasteries (with Arietta Papaconstantinou, Reading).
+She is currently working on two collaborative projects relating to ancient childhood: one looking at Coptic (Egyptian) education in southern Egypt in the 7th century CE (with Raffaella Cribiore, New York) and one investigating the practice of donating children to monasteries (with Arietta Papaconstantinou, Reading).
 In particular, she is interested in mono- and bilingual education in multicultural and multilingual Egypt and the use of the indigenous Egyptian language (Coptic) after the Arab-Muslim conquest of the country.
-Her recent volume, Recording Village Life: A Coptic Scribe in Early Islamic Egypt (2017), is a micro-historical examination of village life in the first half of the 8th century CE in southern Egypt.
-Beyond her research, Jenny is active in school outreach, working with Key Stage 2 (primary school) students for whom ancient Egypt forms part of their core syllabus.
+Her recent publication, Recording Village Life: A Coptic Scribe in Early Islamic Egypt (2017), is a micro-historical examination of village life in the first half of the 8th century CE in southern Egypt.
+Beyond her research, Jenny is active in school outreach, working with Key Stage 2 (primary school) students.
 See Jenny's youth-related publications and full profile.

-Before joining Manchester Metropolitan University as a Lecturer in English (Writing for Children and Young Adults) in August 2018, Blanka was a part-time lecturer at the University of Cambridge and at Anglia Ruskin University.
-Her research interests are in the intersections of contemporary literature, culture, and theory, with a specific focus on the legacies of colonialism, including postcolonial terror, and on the social and political contexts of writing for the young.
+Blanka joined Manchester Metropolitan University as a Lecturer in English (Writing for Children and Young Adults) in August 2018.
+Her research interests lie at the intersections of contemporary literature, culture, and theory, with a specific focus on the legacies of colonialism, including postcolonial terror, and on the social and political contexts of writing for the young.
 Blanka is the author of Discourses of Postcolonialism in Contemporary British Children’s Literature (Routledge, 2015) and Terror and Counter-Terror in Contemporary British Children’s Literature (forthcoming with Routledge, 2019).
 See Blanka's youth-related publications and full profile.